 Is Equine Therapy Available Near Me in Scottsdale, Arizona?

 Are you interested in equine-assisted therapies?
 Do you live in the Scottsdale, Arizona area?
 Would Arizona’s unique scenery provide a welcome backdrop for your recovery?
-If you or a loved one is struggling with addiction and want to find a holistic treatment center that incorporates equine therapy, Pinnacle Peak Recovery can help.
+If you or a loved one is struggling with addiction and want to find a holistic treatment center that incorporates equine therapy, the drug rehab facility at Pinnacle Peak Recovery can help.

 Located in Arizona’s scenic Sonoran Desert, Pinnacle Peak Recovery offers a respite from the daily stressors and triggers that can distract you from recovery.
 We offer a full continuum of care, and your personalized treatment is based on your individual needs.

 At Pinnacle Peak Recovery, we believe treatment needs to be engaging and fulfilling to be effective.
 In addition to intensive individual, group, and family therapy sessions, we offer access to amazing horses who have helped many other people battle addiction.
 This is just one of the many exciting experiential opportunities available to encourage self-growth and a pursuit of healthy leisure activities.